drfailov/LaserGraver/README.md

 ### Material test
 It will burn <b>50px</b> (usually about 5mm length) line with selected burn time.
 It can help you detect optimal burning time for your material.
+The longer the burn time, the more contrast the resulting image will be.
+For each material, this value can vary greatly.
+To find out what burn time is suitable for a particular material, find a small fragment on the material on which you can test by drawing a few lines.\
+Pressing the "Burn Line" button will start drawing a line with the specified settings a few centimeters to the right of the current laser position.\
+- If the line is invisible, you can try more time.\
+- If the line burns through the material, use less time.

 ### Project tab
 Here you can arrange objects in project.